Life Insurance for Clarinex users.

 So, without further ado, let’ dive right in!

 Can I qualify for life insurance after I’ve been prescribed Clarinex?

 Yes, individuals who have been prescribed Clarinex can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred Plus rate!
+In fact, they may even be able to qualify for a no medical exam life insurance policy at a Preferred rate!

 Why do life insurance companies care if I’ve been prescribed Clarinex?